openservicebrokerapi/servicebroker/spec.md

 | 409 Conflict | MUST be returned if a Service Binding with the same id, for the same Service Instance, already exists but with different parameters. |
 | 422 Unprocessable Entity | MUST be returned if the Service Broker requires that `app_guid` be included in the request body.
 The response body MUST contain error code `"RequiresApp"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service supports generation of credentials through binding an application only."`.
 Additionally, if the Service Broker rejects the request due to a concurrent request to create a Service Binding for the same Service Instance, then this error MUST be returned (see [Blocking Operations](#blocking-operations)).
 This MUST also be returned if the Service Broker only supports asynchronous bindings for the Service Instance and the request did not include `?accepts_incomplete=true`.
 In this case, the response body MUST contain error code `"AsyncRequired"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service Instance requires client support for asynchronous binding operations."`. |

-Responses with any other status code MUST be interpreted as a failure and an unbind request MUST be sent to the Service Broker to prevent an orphan being created on the Service Broker.
-However, while the platform will attempt to send an unbind request, Service Brokers MAY automatically delete any resources associated with the failed bind request on their own.
+Responses with any other status code MUST be interpreted as a failure and the Platform might need to perform [Orphan Mitigation](#orphan-mitigation).

 #### Body